CodeTogether-Inc/CodeTogether-Live/docs/docs/faqs/faq.md

 </details>

 <details>
-  <summary> How do you ensure CodeTogether is free from vulnerabilities?</summary>
+  <summary> How do you ensure CodeTogether Live is free from vulnerabilities?</summary>

-Each CodeTogether build is automatically scanned for vulnerabilities using Snyk, Trivy, and Dependency-check.
+Each CodeTogether Live build is automatically scanned for vulnerabilities using Snyk, Trivy, and Dependency-check.
 We also perform rigorous code audits as part of every release to specifically ensure that there are no unexpected data transmissions and no leakage of unencrypted customer code.
 This includes an inspection of data packets transmitted by all members in a collaborative session.

 </details>

 <details>
   <summary> Can I prevent participants from being able to edit in a session?</summary>

-Yes, this feature was added in CodeTogether 3.1.
+Yes, this feature was added in CodeTogether Live 3.1.
 When starting a session, the host is prompted to choose if participants will have editing privileges.
 CodeTogether [Teams](https://www.codetogether.com/teams/), introduced in 4.0, allows you to restrict access based on team members vs. non-team members.

 </details>

 <details>
   <summary> Can I prevent the entire workspace/project from being shared in a session?</summary>

 Yes.
-To exclude files, folders or projects from the CodeTogether session, right-click on the resource and select **Add to CodeTogether Ignore**.
+To exclude files, folders or projects from the CodeTogether Live session, right-click on the resource and select **Add to CodeTogether Ignore**.
 You can also edit the `.codetogether.ignore` file manually and use glob patterns.
 See [Getting Started with CodeTogether](../user-guides/getting-started-with-codetogether.md#ignore) for details.

 </details>

 <details>
-  <summary> We would like to have a private instance of CodeTogether running behind our firewall.
+  <summary> We would like to have a private instance of CodeTogether Live running behind our firewall.
 Do you support this?</summary>

 Yes, we do have an [on-premises version](https://www.codetogether.com/on-premises/).

 </details>

 <details>
-  <summary> How can I configure my firewall to allow CodeTogether to function?</summary>
+  <summary> How can I configure my firewall to allow CodeTogether Live to function?</summary>

 CodeTogether uses the following domains and ports: